ultimate271/notes/martin/storm02Jaime01.md

 "I have no sword," he returned, "but if I did, I’d stick it through your belly and hack the balls off those four cravens."

+### The galley open fire, and the trio maneuveur around an island
 A flight of arrows answered him.
 One thudded into the mast, two pierced the sail, and the fourth missed Jaime by a foot.